What is the First Nations Playgroups Pilot Program?

 Background

-As part of the 2022-23 Budget, the Australian Government announced $12.4 million in dedicated funding to be delivered over 4 years to boost access to playgroups and toy libraries for children and families across Australia.
+As part of the 2022–23 Federal Budget, the Australian Government committed $12.4 million over four years to increase access to playgroups and toy libraries for children and families across Australia.